-There are many advantages to choosing a designed primary care provider:
+There are many advantages to choosing a designated primary care provider:

-- You only have one office to call whenever you need care. - Your medical records are kept in one secure place. - Your primary care provider has a good working relationship with the specialists and hospitals that he/she recommends for care. - Your prescriptions can be monitored for adverse interactions. - You develop a trusting relationship with your primary care provider over time and he/she become familiar with your medical history and personal needs/preferences. - Your primary care provider and his/her staff can help you navigate the complex world of health care. - Although we would like to promise that your primary care provider will always be available when you need routine or urgent care, there may be times when you will be seen by another member of your care team.
-This is usually another physician, physician assistant, or nurse practitioner within the same practice who knows your primary care provider and will report back to him/her after the appointment. - Your primary care provider's office will submit claims to us for any services you receive.
+- You only have one office to call whenever you need care. - Your medical records are kept in one secure place. - Your primary care provider has a good working relationship with the specialists and hospitals that he/she recommends for care. - Your medications can be monitored for adverse interactions. - You develop a trusting relationship with your primary care provider over time and he/she become familiar with your medical history and personal needs/preferences. - Your primary care provider and his/her staff can help you navigate the complex world of health care. - A primary care team led by your primary care clinician will provide the highest quality care for you.
+Your designated PCP may not always be available for urgent or even routine care, so other team members, including other physicians in the practice, nurse practitioners or physician assistants, with access to your records usually are made available.
+Knowing the other team members will be helpful to you. - Your primary care provider's office will submit claims to us for any services you receive.
 You should not receive a bill (other than your copay) for most routine and preventative care received from your primary care provider.
 If you do receive a bill from your primary care provider for anything other than your copayment or authorized cost share, please contact Member Services, toll free.